How to choose between different types of savings accounts

 There are literally hundreds of different savings products to choose from, so it's easy to feel overwhelmed.
-As well as numerous savings accounts, there are fixed-rate bonds, tax-free cash ISAs, National Savings & Investments (NS&I) Savings Certificates, credit union savings accounts, and if you want to link the return on your savings to the stock market there are guaranteed equity bonds.
+As well as numerous savings accounts, there are fixed-rate bonds, cash ISAs, National Savings & Investments (NS&I) Savings Certificates, credit union savings accounts, and if you want to link the return on your savings to the stock market there are guaranteed equity bonds.

 What to consider when choosing a savings account